University of Queensland (UQ) CSL Vaccine Candidate Description

 UQ-CSL V451 vaccine candidate is to prevent COVID-19 disease caused by infection with SARS-CoV-2.
 Early preclinical trials showed that the UQ COVID-19 vaccine candidate produced high antibody levels that can neutralize the coronavirus.

 No pediatric, oncology, or pregnancy vaccine efficacy has been disclosed.

 University of Queensland (UQ) CSL Vaccine Candidate News

-September 7, 2020 – CSL Limited announced it has signed a Heads of Agreement with the Australian Government for the supply of 51 million doses of the University of Queensland’s COVID-19 vaccine candidate (V451).
+September 7, 2020 – CSL Limited announced it had signed a Heads of Agreement with the Australian Government to supply 51 million doses of the University of Queensland’s COVID-19 vaccine candidate (V451).

 July 13, 2020 - Healthy adult volunteers have received the first dose of the UQ-CSL V451 vaccine at the Brisbane clinic of phase 1 clinical trials specialist, Nucleus Network.

 June 5, 2020 - CEPI and The University of Queensland announced that they have entered into a new, significant partnering agreement to accelerate the development, manufacture, and distribution of a COVID-19 vaccine candidate that has been pioneered by researchers at UQ.